Davidcparrar/datamodeling-postgres/README.md

 ## Star Schema

-A star schema was implemented in orther to make queries about the usage of the streaming app as simple as possible.
+A star schema was implemented in order to make queries about the usage of the streaming app as simple as possible.
 With the implemented schema it is simpler to do queries based on the preferences of the users:

 Where are the most loyal users?